 Christmas Tree Collar

-I love having a vintage tree collar.
+I love having a vintage Christmas tree collar.
 Isn’t this fun?

-I am so in love with my new tree collar!
+I love my new tree collar.
 I’ve had these vintage ceiling tiles in my storage shed forever and I am so excited I came up with a new way to use them.

 Look at the previous DIYs I have created using vintage ceiling tiles.